 In The Amazing Spider-Man (2012), Andrew Garfield can be seen wearing a Ramones shirt.
 In this movie, "Blitzkreig Bop" by the Ramones is featured.
 The Ramones famously covered the original Spider-Man theme song, as a hidden bonus track on their "¡Adios Amigos!" album.
 "Adios" was their final album, and their hidden bonus track "Spider-Man" was the last song on their last original album.

 The sequel to this film won't be called "Spider-Man: Homecoming 2" or have "2" in the title.
 Internally, Disney's Marvel Studios and Sony are referring to "Spider-Man: Homecoming 2", but that's not what the final title will be.
 Marvel chief Kevin Feige and Amy Pascal, the former Sony executive who is producing the film for the studio, told Collider that the film will be called "Spider-Man: Subtitle" with no "2" in the title.
 Feige and Pascal also told Collider that they plan on starting production in April or May 2018.

 Of the main cast, only Michael Keaton was born before Spider-Man's comics debut in 1962.

 The first Spider-Man film to feature Shocker (Herman Schultz), Vulture (Adrian Toomes), and the Tinkerer (Phineas Mason).
-The Vulture will be the main villain, but it is currently unknown what roles the Shocker and the Tinkerer will have.
+The Vulture is the main villain, and the Shocker and the Tinkerer serve as his henchmen.